How to Protect Your Garden From Frost Without Panic or Plant Loss

 Choosing hardy plants suited to UK conditions pays dividends over time, reducing the need for intensive winter protection and favouring plants that provide colour, scent, and structure through winter.
 Varieties like viburnum offer reliable evergreen foliage and often winter flowers or berries, while hellebores bring elegant blooms from late December in shades of white, pink, and purple that hold up well in cold weather.

-There is real satisfaction in seeing your plants hold their own through the colder months, ready for that vibrant burst of growth when warmer days return.
+There is real satisfaction in seeing your plants hold their own through the colder months, ready for that burst of growth when warmer days return.

 Previous